Mohamed-Elrashidy/Zakker_Mobile_App/README.md

 * Android
    * [Beta version](https://drive.google.com/file/d/1Rqiq6S714HsuvLlOFiGIlspURfOClPnE/view?usp=sharing)
  ### Notes
-  * You need to give permission to the app to make the notifications service work correctly
+  * You need to give permission to the app to work in background to make the notifications service work correctly
   * If the selected text is Arabic this may result in bad formatting we will work on this in the next version.